Least Common Factor Of 5 And 6

 Historical Context

 While the explicit concept of the "least common multiple" may not have been formally defined in the same terms we use today, the underlying principles were well understood and applied in various mathematical problems.
-For example, ancient astronomers used multiples to predict celestial events and align calendars.
+Also, for example, ancient astronomers used multiples to predict celestial events and align calendars.
 The development of algebraic notation in later centuries allowed for more formal and abstract treatment of these concepts, leading to the modern understanding and application of the LCM.

 Practical Applications